niconap/blog/README.md

 ```

 ### DELETE requests
+No additional information in the body of the HTTP-request is required for delete requests.

-Using `/blog/posts/:id` will allow you to delete a post with the corresponding id.
-You need to be logged in to perform this action AND the post has to be written by you on your account.
+Using `/blog/posts/:id` will delete a post with the corresponding id.
+It is required to be logged in to perform this action AND the post has to be written by the account that is currently logged in.

-Using `/blog/authors/:id` will allow you to delete an author/account with the corresponding id.
-You need to be logged in to perform this action AND the author/account has to be yours.
+Using `/blog/authors/:id` will to delete an author/account with the corresponding id.
+It is required to be logged in to perform this action AND the author/account has to be the account that is currently logged in.

-Using `/blog/posts/:postid/comments/:commentid` will allow you to delete a comment with the corresponding commentid under a post with the corresponding postid.
-You need to be logged in to perform this action AND the comment has to be under one of your posts.
+Using `/blog/posts/:postid/comments/:commentid` will to delete a comment with the corresponding commentid under a post with the corresponding postid.
+It is required to be logged in to perform this action AND the comment has to be under a post that the account that is currently logged in has written.

 ### PUT requests
-Using `/posts/:id/` will allow you to update a post with the corresponding id.
-You need to be logged in to perform this action AND the post has to be written by you on your account.
-You need to provide the data in the same way as in the POST request.
+Using `/posts/:id/` will update a post with the corresponding id.
+It is required to be logged in to perform this action AND the post has to be written by the current account.
+Data needs to be provided in the same format as in the POST request to create a post.

 Editing comments is not possible, since comments are not associated to an account.

 ## Live version
-The live version can be found here: [blog](https://blogapi-niconap.herokuapp.com/blog-frontend) and [author interface](https://blogapi-niconap.herokuapp.com/author-frontend).
+The live version can be found here: [blog interface](https://blogapi-niconap.herokuapp.com/blog-frontend) and [author interface](https://blogapi-niconap.herokuapp.com/author-frontend).

-## To-do
-This project isn't finished yet.
-I still have to implement the following things into the frontend:
-- Creating new authors
-- Deleting authors
-- Editing blogposts